S. I. Hayakawa: Political career

+In 1973, Hayakawa changed his political affiliation from the Democratic Party to the Republican Party.

-Hayakawa launched a campaign for the U.S. Senate in 1976, and won an unexpected victory in the Republican primary over three better-known career politicians: former HEW Secretary Robert Finch, long-time U.S. Representative Alphonzo Bell and former California Lieutenant Governor John L. Harmer.
-Much like Jimmy Carter, Hayakawa touted himself as a political outsider.
+Hayakawa launched a campaign for the U.S. Senate in 1976, and won an unexpected victory in the Republican primary over three better-known career politicians: former HEW Secretary Robert Finch, long-time U.S. Representative Alphonzo Bell, and former California lieutenant governor John L. Harmer.
+Much like Democratic presidential nominee Jimmy Carter, Hayakawa touted himself as a political outsider.

-On the Democratic side, incumbent Senator John Tunney faced a surprisingly strong challenge from another political outsider, Tom Hayden.
-Hayden's extremely liberal candidacy forced Tunney to run more to the left in the primary, which hurt him in the general election.
+Incumbent Democratic senator John Tunney had faced a surprisingly strong primary challenge from activist Tom Hayden.
+Hayden's candidacy forced Tunney to run more to the left in the primary, which Hayakawa exploited in the general election.

-Nevertheless, Tunney was favored to easily win re-election.
 Comfortably ahead in the polls, Tunney did not aggressively campaign until the final weeks before the election.
-But Hayakawa's position as a political outsider was popular in the wake of the Watergate scandal.
-In addition, Tunney had a high absenteeism rate while serving in the Senate and missed numerous votes.
-Hayakawa exploited this with a television ad that showed an empty chair in the U.S. Senate chamber.
+However, Hayakawa's position as a political outsider was popular in the wake of the Watergate scandal, and Tunney had a high absenteeism rate while serving in the Senate and missed numerous votes.
+Hayakawa exploited this with a television ad that showed an empty chair in the Senate chamber.
 Hayakawa gradually closed the gap with Tunney, and ultimately defeated him by just over three percentage points.